What It Means to Be a Teacher of God

 An extremely important section in the text, called "The Fear to Look Within" (T-21.IV), describes how the ego counsels us not to look within our minds, because if we do, our eyes will light on sin and we will be struck blind—a mild way of saying that God will destroy us.
 So we all say, "Oh my God.
 I don't want to do that."
 And we quickly close up and don't look within so we don't have to see the horror that is there.
 But in the next paragraph the Course asks, "What if you looked within and saw no sin?"
 (T-21.IV.3:1) or, in other words, what if we opened our hands and saw that there is no sin.
 That is the ego's fear.
 The ego knows that if we look within and realize there is nothing there, we will no longer believe in the ego.
 We will listen to the Holy Spirit; we will awaken from the dream, and the ego will be gone.
 So striving to protect itself, the ego makes up this big story—which we all believe—that there is something awful in our minds.
 As a result, we have to lock our minds tight, like a closed or locked vault, or a "darkened tomb" (T-28.V.7:5).
 Then, so we will not go anywhere near it, we build a fortress around it: the world and the body.

 What enables me to begin the process of letting it go is to begin to question the validity of my ego thought system.
 The ego has never allowed me to do that, and if I identify with my ego, I never will question it.
 Instead, I say that, yes, it is absolutely true—I am a wretched, despicable, awful person and God is a wrathful, vengeful Creator.
 I am not going to touch any of this with a ten-foot pole.
 And from that point on, I never do.
 I close my fist tight and I never look at it.
 I make up a world to distract me from my closed fist, and then I make all my problems in the world very real.
-And I never question that the whole thing is made up.
+And I never question it, yet the whole thing is made up.

 Forgiveness, then, is the process whereby we begin to question what the ego has told us we must never question.
 Some of the premises that we begin to question in our everyday lives are that attack is justified, that pain and loss are real, that problems and their solutions are real in the world, etc. So the Course is presenting us with this immense thought system that ends up being incredibly simple.
 It says, "What is false is false, and what is true has never changed" (W-pII.10.1:1).
 The truth that has never changed is God's Love, and what is false is the ego's thought system.
 As I begin to change my perceptions about you, no longer seeing you as this terrible villain, I am slowly beginning to change my perceptions of myself, because the way I perceive you is the way I perceive myself.
 And that is how forgiveness slowly begins to undo the ego thought system.